 This article explains how cholesterol tests work, how often people should get them, and what the results mean.
 It also discusses the risks of untreated high cholesterol and the treatment options.

 A cholesterol test is also called a lipid profile.
 This blood test measures the amount of cholesterol and triglycerides in the blood.

-The amount of cholesterol and triglycerides in the blood can help doctors determine whether or not plaque has built up in a person’s arteries.
+This information can help doctors determine whether plaque has built up in a person’s arteries.